Msuleiman11/soc-analyst-portfolio/README.md

 ## About

-Cybersecurity graduate (BSc, University of Bedfordshire) working toward a SOC analyst role. eJPTv2 certified, Security+ in progress.
+Cybersecurity graduate (BSc, University of Bedfordshire) working toward a SOC analyst role. eJPTv2 and Security+ 701 certified.

 [LinkedIn](https://www.linkedin.com/in/mohammad-suleiman-367a23201/) · suleiman.mohammad1@outlook.com